splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/advanced-config-auto-instrumentation.rst

 .. _deploy-in-gateway:

-Use auto instrumentation in gateway mode
+Use auto instrumentation with gateway mode
 ===========================================================

 The Splunk OTel Collector Chart uses the agent mode by default.
 Activating gateway mode deploys an instance of the OpenTelemetry Collector in a separate container, and this instance collects data from the entire cluster.